-There have been numerous articles and blogs about how painful anal sex can be for the receptive partner (bottom), but there are known medical reasons why topping can be painful as well.
-These are all issues that have nothing to do with his current sexual partner or their bodies (like too tight rectum or needing more lube).
-Rather, this pain is associated with the top’s body and sexual history alone.
-Sex is a two (2) way street and pain or discomfort can happen to either party, at any time, for multiple reasons.
+There have been numerous articles and blogs about how painful anal sex can be for the receptive partner (bottom), but there are known medical reasons why topping can be painful.
+These issues have nothing to do with his current sexual partner or their bodies (like too tight rectum or needing more lube).
+Instead, this pain is associated with the top’s body and sexual history alone.
+Sex is a two (2) way street; pain or discomfort can happen to either party, at any time, for multiple reasons.

-NOTE: These are medical issues that can effect any guy because it has more to do with your dick, than where you stick it.
-Meaning, you can experience some of these concerns when having solo sex (jerking off) or when you are the receptive/oral partner as well.
+NOTE: These are medical issues that can affect any guy because it has more to do with your dick than where you stick it.
+Meaning, that you can experience some of these concerns when having solo sex (jerking off) or when you are the receptive/oral partner.

 This is an inflammation or infection of the prostate gland that can cause swelling and pain in the area behind your penis (just below your bladder), pain or burning when urinating, and painful ejaculation.

 Urinary tract infections

 You’ll want to treat one of these because they can spread and become very serious.

 These are sometimes characterized by itching or burning at the tip of the penis.

 Allergies and sensitivity to chemicals or soaps can cause an inflammation of the skin on the penis, especially for uncircumcised men.